-member of the government, the confidence of Parliament expressed by the absolute majority; hence putting charges to a person that has been voted for governing the country by the same majority would constitute an excessive contradiction.
+Furthermore, assigning prosecution regarding current and former cabinet members to the Parliament as an alternate aftermath to the lack of trust towards judiciary is highly uncertain.
+Since an absolute majority is needed for the commencement of the prosecution, voting against a sitting minister by parliamentarians attached to the governing party is hardly possible.
+The minister enjoys, as member of the government, the confidence of Parliament expressed by the absolute majority; as Chrisogonos (2003: 562) observes, putting charges to a person that has been voted for governing the country by the same majority would constitute an excessive contradiction.
 Moreover, this action would have a tremendously negative impact on the inner party relations, a fact that constitutes a decisive element in the formation of conscience for the members of the Parliament in general terms.
-Under this perspective, the concept of criminal accountability ends to be activated only in cases against former cabinet members.
-14
+Under this perspective, the concept of criminal accountability ends to be activated only in cases against former cabinet members (Chrisogonos, 2003: 562).

-This mentality was exemplified in the most recent voting for setting up a parliamentary committee to conduct preliminary examination regarding the so called "Lagarde list", on 17 January 2013.
-The proposal of the, at the time, three parties of the coalition government (Nea Dimokratia, PASOK, DIMAR) was limited to criminal responsibility of the former minister for finance Mr. Georgios Papakonstantinou, the major opposition party, SYRIZA, added the former Prime Minister Mr. Georgios Papandreou, whilst other opposition parties, namely the Independent Greeks and Golden Dawn, 15 proposed the additional examination of both the former PM Mr. Loukas Papadimos as well as the former minister for finance and active President of one of the coalition partners, PASOK, Mr. Evangelos Venizelos.
-As widely expected, only the proposal of the governmental parties finally passed.
-16
+This mentality was exemplified in the most recent voting for setting up a parliamentary committee to conduct preliminary examination regarding the so called "Lagarde list",1 on 17 January 2013.
+The proposal, at the time of the three parties of the coalition government (Nea Dimokratia, PASOK, DIMAR) was limited to the criminal responsibility of the former minister for finance Mr. Georgios Papakonstantinou.
+The major opposition party, SYRIZA, added the former Prime Minister Mr. Georgios Papandreou, whilst other opposition parties, namely the Independent Greeks and Golden Dawn, proposed the additional examination of both the former PM Mr. Loukas Papadimos as well as the former minister for finance and active leader of one of the coalition partners, PASOK, Mr. Evangelos Venizelos.
+As widely expected, only the proposal of the governmental parties finally passed (Euronews, 2013).

-One essential conclusion may be drawn from this process: the a priori politicization of a purely legal investigation.
-Without willing to express any argument on the validity of the proposals in legal terms, it is apparent that the rationale behind all proposals was highly political, a fact up to a certain extend understandable given the Parliament's political nature.
+One key conclusion may be drawn from this process: the a priori politicization of a purely legal investigation.
+Without willing to express any argument on the validity of the proposals in legal terms, it is apparent that the rationale behind all proposals was highly political, a fact up to a certain extent understandable given the Parliament's political nature.
 On one hand, there was no possibility that the governmental parties would start a criminal process against Mr. Venizelos.
 Having formed a coalition government that included PASOK, a theoretical proposal in favor of Mr. Venizelos's examination would imply that Nea Dimokratia and DIMAR substantially admit their co-operation with a party whose leader should have been under preliminary examination for criminal offenses.
-This contradiction would severely damage the political profile of both parties and of course undermine the
+This contradiction would severely damage the political profile of both parties and of course undermine the valuable governmental stability.
+In the same line in terms of political motivation, the opposition parties adopted a "dropping names" policy by proposing examination of more former governmental members manifestly irrelevant to the case, in an attempt to usurp the public demand for justice in order to raise their popularity.
+Consequently, the whole discussion resulted in a political argumentation rather than legal procedure.
+Hence from an applied politics perspective, the Parliament is not in a position to assure objectivity regarding the criminal accountability of ministers (Chrisogonos, 2003: 563).